MJL502/KYChildSupportCalculator/README.md

 Project Requirements
-•	Project is uploaded to your GitHub repository and shows at minimum 5 separate commits. - IN PROGRESS -
+•	Project is uploaded to your GitHub repository and shows at minimum 5 separate commits. - Complete

 •	Project includes a README file that explains the following: o	A one paragraph or longer description of what your project is about